 Add the vanilla and mix in.

 See how full the bowl is?!
 I need a bigger bowl for these types of recipes.
 It smells soooo good!

-This old-fashioned cream cheese pound cake recipe is dense and creamy and rich.
+This old-fashioned cream cheese pound cake recipe is dense, creamy, and rich.
 You really don’t need any frosting on it, but you can add some.

 I added a thin powdered sugar frosting that I mixed up and poured over the pound cake.

 Grease the baking pan and pour the batter into the pan.

 The pound cake will rise a bit, but it won’t overflow.
 Plus, it will be nice and crunchy on the top when it bakes.
 Mmm… I love the crunchy part of the cake.